RailServe.com: The Internet Rail Directory

 This page provides a catalog of more than 100 CDs featuring railroad songs, sound recordings, and children's train songs.
 Most titles are available for shipment within 24 hours from Amazon.com or CD Baby.
-You may browse the information about each release on this page, and then click the blue "Click Here" link with each title for sound clips, track listing, and ordering.
+You may browse information about each release and follow the included links for audio clips, track listings, and ordering.

-NEW!
-For RailServe.com's guide to train movies, including extensive information about filming locations, please see the new Railroad Movies on DVDs Page.
+For RailServe.com's guide to train movies on DVD and Blu-ray, including extensive information about filming locations and railroad equipment, please see the Train Movies on DVD Page.

 Railroad Songs